stashed/docs/docs/concepts/what-is-stash/architecture.md

   A `BackupBlueprint` enables users to provide a blueprint for `Repository` and `BackupConfiguration` object.
 Then, s/he just needs to add some annotations to the workload s/he wants to backup.
 Stash will automatically create respective `Repository` and `BackupConfiguration` according to the blueprint.
 In this way, users can create a single blueprint for all similar types of workloads and backup them only by applying some annotations on them.
 In Stash parlance, we call this process **Auto Backup**.
 For more details about `BackupBlueprint`, please visit [here](/docs/concepts/crds/backupblueprint.md).

+- **BackupBatch**

+  Sometimes, a single component may not meet the requirement for your application.
+For example, in order to deploy a WordPress, you will need a Deployment for the WordPress and another Deployment for database to store it's contents.
+Now, you may want to backup both of the deployment and database under a single configuration as they are parts of a single application.

+  A `BackupBatch` is a Kubernetes `CustomResourceDefinition`(CRD) which let you configure backup for multiple co-related components(workload, database etc.) under a single configuration.
+For more details, please visit [here](/docs/concepts/crds/backupbatch.md).

 - **AppBinding**

   An `AppBinding` holds necessary information to connect with a database.
 For more details about `AppBinding`, please visit [here](/docs/concepts/crds/appbinding.md).